Annual hard waste collection

 • Electrical items with a plug or cord.
 Remove all batteries and take to battery recycling drop off point.

-All branches and logs must be bundled and tied with natural twine
+All branches and logs must be under 1.5m in length and bundled and tied with natural twine

 • Small logs